 Local Economy.
 Champaign County has not been immune to the effects of the national economic downturn.
 Still, Champaign County has fared better than many other localities in Illinois, due to the area's diverse and relatively stable economic base.
-The University of Illinois dominates the local economy with over 31,000 jobs.
+The University of Illinois dominates the local economy with over 24,000 jobs and 44,000 students.
 The Champaign-Urbana area is a regional healthcare center featuring Carle Foundation Hospital and Clinic, Presence Covenant Medical Center, and Christie Clinic.
 The remaining commercial base of the economy is primarily comprised of retail, food, service, and agriculture.
-The average unemployment rate for Champaign County decreased to 6.1% in 2014, a decrease from the previous year's rate of 8.2%, nearing the 5.7% experienced in 2008.
-This rate is slightly higher than the state rate of 6.0% and national rate of 5.5% at the close of 2014.
+The average unemployment rate for Champaign County decreased to 5.2% in 2015, a decrease from the previous year's rate of 6.1%, below the 5.7% experienced in 2008.
+This rate is slightly below than the state rate of 6.1% and slightly above the national rate of 5.0% at the close of 2015.

 Long Term Financial Planning.
-The ending budgetary-basis fund balance for the general fund sits at 11.0% of actual total general fund expenditures and transfers out at the close of the thirteen months ended December 31, 2014.
+The ending budgetary-basis fund balance for the general fund sits at 14.9% of actual total general fund expenditures and transfers out at the close of the fiscal year ended December 31, 2015.
 A goal of 12.5% is set forth in policy guidelines adopted by the County Board for budgetary and planning purposes.
-This lower fund balance was to be expected due to the adoption of a 13-month fiscal year in 2014.

-The Champaign County Nursing Home continues to be an area of growing financial concern.
+The Champaign County Nursing Home continues to be an area of financial concern.
 The Home will once again finish the year with a negative outlook.
 Managed by a firm specializing in Nursing Home operations, outside factors, such as Medicare & Medicaid reimbursement rates and the timeliness of State payments have great influence on the Home's bottom line.
 Cash flow at the Nursing Home requires daily monitoring by County and Home financial staff.

 Fiscal Year.
-On March 21, 2013, the County Board approved Resolution 8468 which changed the County's old fiscal year of December 1st through November 30th, to a fiscal year based on the calendar year, namely January1st through December 31st.
+On March 21, 2013, the County Board approved Resolution 8468 which changed the County's old fiscal year of December 1st through November 30th, to a fiscal year based on the calendar year, namely January 1st through December 31st.
 In order to implement this change to a calendar year, the County Board also resolved that the FY2014 budget should be adopted for a thirteen (13) month period from December 1st, 2013 through December 31st, 2014.